-Instructor's name: Asist. univ. dr. Alexandru PAVEL Contact information: pavel@fspac.ro , Tel. +40-743376973 a.
+Instructor's name: Asist. univ. dr. Alexandru PAVEL, ing.
+Dorin BOTA a.
 Course description:

+Contact information: pavel@fspac.ro, Tel. +40-743376973

 3. Course description

 The "Projects management in public institutions and NGOs" course focuses on training the student's skills in order to increase project management capacity.
 The course will present ways of writing a project and positioning it on the financing applications forms.
 The students will learn the notions and instruments of project management through practical exercises and real project ideas for a public organization or a NGO.